-DAMAGE INC. is a music pack for game developers.
-You can edit and combine up to 2 hrs of music, sounds, atmospheres, hits and FX.
+We offer music packs and AAA audio content for game developers.
+Per pack you can edit and combine up to 2 hrs of music, sounds, atmospheres, hits and FX.
 Whether diving in deep by using layers in a development software such as WWISE or just using the tracks for cut-scenes or menu-music: welove.audio’s music packs grant you a pro-sound for your game.

 The answer is yes.
 The counter question would be: What is loud enough?
 Crytek was one of the first studios to integrate the new -23 LUFS standard into their audio specifications.
 Ryse: Son of Rome was their first game mastered to that standard.

 The loudness standards we’ve adopted for Crytek are based on statistical analysis of best-selling video games, showing that those mixed to a lower and more consistent loudness level were actually selling better.
 (Simon Pressey/ Crytek Audio)